 Ideally, you already have a website that's ready to house all of your content, but you may need some updating:

-- If you have an existing website, you can create new landing pages with forms (to gather all of your prospects' information before you give them your content) through Unbounce, HubSpot, or even WordPress.
+- Create new landing pages with forms (to gather all of your prospects' information before you give them your content) through Unbounce, HubSpot, or even WordPress.

 - For OEMs and distributors, you should consider building a robust e-commerce presence that delivers an optimal product experience.
 Chances are, you already have a process in place — but how up to date is your data?
 Thomas Connect helps OEMs and distributors solve product data challenges and sell millions of products and components online with consistent, up-to-date data.
 Learn how Colonial TelTek optimized its e-commerce platform.

 Your pages should be presented simply and cleanly, have CTAs that drive to your offers (eBooks, charts, white papers, etc.), and lead your prospects to fill out forms.
 As you organize your existing marketing and sales assets, keep things in order with project management tools.

 A/B testing uses data to determine the best performance across a website, email, or other digital marketing assets.
 In its simplest form, a marketer will create two versions of an asset.
 Once both variations are live, marketers analyze results like submissions rates, open rates, etc. to see which version performed best.

 Here are a few examples of what you can A/B test across your industrial website or marketing materials:

 - Copy length